 The £1,500-plus price point – we’re talking serious bike territory now.
-You’ve ridden rough shod over the government’s £1,000 ride-to-work scheme and are looking for a bike that reflects your growing stature as a triathlete.
+You’re looking for a bike that reflects your growing stature as a triathlete.
 That means one thing and one thing only: carbon.
 Or possibly not…

 The three bikes we’ve got for you here are all constructed from aluminium, the material that once dominated elite triathlon and cycling before carbon and its unrivalled strength-to-weight ratio arrived on the scene.
 Today, carbon dominates tri at the top end, seen by Cervélo once again clearly topping the Ironman World Championship bike count with 570 competitors scorching around the lava fields of Hawaii on their bikes.
 Alu, on the other hand, and its reputation for relatively affordable manufacturing processes and material sourcing mean it’s normally the preserve of those spending less than a grand.